-Ginataang baboy or Pork Ginataan is a popular Filipino pork stew cooked in coconut milk, and main ingredients are pork liempo chunks, ginger, garlic, onion, pepper, fish sauce.
-All above is cooked in creamy gravy made out of coconut milk and coconut cream and seasoned with green chilies, red chilies and fish sauce.
-This scrumptious Filipino dish has a deliciously creamy, rich flavor and tender pork meat This Ginataang Baboy is a heart-warmingly homey, creamy, flavorful, healthy and perfect with a steaming hot cup of white rice especially on days where you really want to warm up with the rainy weather and when you need a spicy pick me up.
+Ginataang baboy or Pork Ginataan is a Filipino pork stew where pork liempo chunks cooked in a Coconut milk based sauce made with coconut milk, coconut cream, ginger, garlic, onion, pepper, fish sauce, green chilies, red chilies and chili leaves.
+This scrumptious Filipino dish has a deliciously creamy, rich in flavor and tender pork meat This pork with coconut milk dish is a heart-warmingly homey, creamy, flavorful, healthy and perfect with a steaming hot cup of white rice especially on days where you really want to warm up with the rainy weather and when you need a spicy pick me up.

 What are ‘Ginataang’ dishes?